deanpeterson/ui-employer-search-form/README.md

 ##Installation

-1. Include ui-employer-searchform:X.X.X in your bower.json file
+1. Include ui-employer-search-form:X.X.X in your bower.json file
 2. Type bower install to pull it into your bower_components library

 ##Use